Home > American Destinations > Argentina > Christmas in Buenos Aires: What’s Open & How to Get Around

 I decided I would look for alternate transportation and visited the kiosks for other shuttle options.
 All of them were booked, closed, or had a wait of at least two hours.

 My Uber driver called me on my phone, and through my limited Spanish, he was able to find me.
 The ride took about 45-minutes, and the driver was friendly and drove very safe.
-There was major surge pricing as it was Christmas Eve, and the ride ended up costing close to USD$50 with the tip.
+There was major surge pricing as it was Christmas Eve in Buenos Aires, and the ride ended up costing close to USD$50 with the tip.
 I did not mind, as it was worth the extra money to not wait until 3:00 am.
 Check-in to my hotel was quick, and by 1:30 am, I was in my room.
 I ate a few snacks from the minibar and went to sleep.

 Full Size Bed - Europlaza Suites - Buenos Aires, Argentina